 Labi-Hauz is the name of the territory.
 It surrounds one of the few surviving to the present day Bukhara ponds.
-Ensemble of Labi-House was built in Bukhara in XVII century.
+The ensemble of Labi-House was built in Bukhara in the XVII century.
 It comprises three buildings - a madrassah Kukeldash (1568-69), Hanaka (Nadir-Divan-Begi Hanaka) and Madrassah Nadir Divan-Begi

 The word “Kukeldash” means “milk brother”.
 Kukeldash was built in 1568 – 1569 by Kulbaboy Kukeldash.
 Madrasah is a rectangular construction.
-It includes a mosque, darskhana (a place for training) and 160 cells.
+It includes a mosque, Darshana (a place for training) and 160 cells.
 Kukeldash is the largest madrassah in Bukhara.
-The architecture of the madrassah ignores the quality of construction works; one can see the haste, economy and incompleteness.
-The improper planning creates an impression of narrowness and clutter.
+The architecture of the madrassah ignores the quality of construction works; one can see the haste, economy, and incompleteness.
+Improper planning creates an impression of narrowness and clutter.

-It should be noted that ensemble Lyabi-House is very interesting and charm of this receipt in conditions of southern city can not be left without attention.
+It should be noted that ensemble Lyabi-House is very interesting and the charm of this receipt in conditions of a southern city cannot be left without attention.